Mental Health Tips

 Most people will agree to at least one of these points.
 Smart phones have wired us at cost of our time, health and relationships.

 If you want to seriously want some clarity as to what triggers your compulsive phone habits.
-I urge you to take this 21-day digital detox challenge.
+I urge you to take this social media detox challenge.

-This challenge will be into sections to ease you into the full phone detox mode.
-Each day you will make some small significant change and try to unplug yourself from your device.
+This challenge is divided into sections to ease you into the full detox mode.
+Each day you will make some small significant change and try to unplug yourself from your phone.

-Day 1 – Day 3: Warm Up to Prepare for the Challenge
+Day 1 – 3: Starting the Social Media Detox Challenge

 Let’s begin!